JaydenPearlM/JaydenPearlM/README.md

 I enjoy turning complex ideas into fast, reliable interfaces with great UX.
 I am able to develope Apps using AI and Machine Learning.

+##My Day to Day:
 ✨ Always learning something new
-📡 Currently working on cross-platform projects
+📡 Currently working on a number of projects
-🧩 As a Software engineer I enjoy building tools that solve real problems
+🧩 As a Software engineer I enjoy building tools that solve real world problems

 <br/>